Elizabeth-dov/project_1/README.md

 This project showcases a modern interior design portfolio.
 It highlights various services offered, including unique and functional space designs tailored to individual client needs.

 ##Technologies Used:
--HTML: Structure and content of the web pages.
+HTML: Structure and content of the web pages.
 -CSS: Styling, layout, and responsive design.
 -JavaScript: Interactive features and dynamic content.
 Features
 -SCSS: Styling, layout, and responsive design.